pilleatus/orientdb-tutorial-distributed-database/README.md

 On the OrientDB [Manual Sites](http://orientdb.com/docs/last/Distributed-Architecture.html) are already the basics good explained, to understand how a distributed System works.

-In this Tutorial we will make an implementation, similar to the example in the OrientDB doc's.
+In this book we will make an implementation, similar to the example in the OrientDB doc's.

 ![Figure 1-1](gitbook/images/schema.png)